shaniKupiec/shaniKupiec/README.md

 - 📫 How to reach me **shani.kupiec@gmail.com**

-- 👨‍💻 All of my projects are available at [https://shanikupiec.github.io/shani-gallery](https://shanikupiec.github.io/shani-gallery)
+- 👨‍💻 All of my projects are available [here](https://shanikupiec.github.io/shani-gallery)

 - ⚡ Fun fact **I am passionate about hiking**